 Looking at CFDs colourful drawings is one thing.
 The real value lies in:

-- Processing the data as such that system performance is quantified and shown in an understandable way (in this case ‘how much older water left and where?’)
+- Processing the data as such that system performance is quantified and shown in an understandable way (in this case ‘how much older water is left and where?’)

-- Optimising water tower operation and design using the accurate model at no risk and without the need for real life measurement and experimentation (see next blog post)
+- Optimising water tower operation and design using the accurate model at no risk and without the need for real-life measurement and experimentation (see next blog post)

 First, we divided the basin into 24 compartments (3 pies with 8 pieces stacked on each other):

-Fig 7: a compartmentalised water tower to quantify local older water accumulation
+Fig 7: A compartmentalised water tower to quantify local older water accumulation